We’ve curated, vetted, and categorized a list of 63 up-to-date statistics that provide insight into content marketing.

 - 69% of marketers actively invest time in SEO (HubSpot).

-- 60% of marketers report that content marketing generates demand/leads.
-In addition, 70% of marketers say that content marketing helps to educate the audience, and 60% say that it helps build loyalty with existing clients/customers (CMI).
+- 67% of marketers report that content marketing generates demand/leads (a 7% increase since last year).
+In addition, 72% of marketers say that content marketing helps to educate the audience (2% increase), and 63% say that it helps build loyalty with existing clients/customers (3% increase, CMI).

-- Video is the primary form of marketing media being created in 2021, followed by blogs (used by more than half of marketing teams), then infographics (HubSpot).
+- Video was the primary form of content being created in 2022, followed by blogs (used by more than half of marketing teams), and images (HubSpot).

 - 73% of people admit to skimming blog posts, while 27% consume them thoroughly (HubSpot).